 - Bachelor's Degree, University of California Los Angeles, 2001

-Dr. Smilowitz’s education, training and the research program she has built over the past eight years have led her to the conclusion that improving the human condition starts with the health of babies.
-The first 1000 days—from pregnancy through a child’s 2nd birthday--is a critical period in life when nutrition largely influences long-lasting health.
+Dr. Smilowitz’s education, training and the research program she has built over the past fifteen years have led her to the conclusion that improving the human condition starts with the health of babies.
+The first 2000 days—from pre-pregnancy through a child’s 2nd birthday--is a critical period in life when nutrition largely influences long-lasting health.
 Diet and lifestyle during these early stages of life have long-term consequences to human health and the breadth of individual potential.
-Dr. Smilowitz’s research has been widely translational and she is currently conducting three intervention trials involving the supplementation of Bifidobacterium infantis in pregnant women, and breastfed newborn and older infants.
+Dr. Smilowitz’s current research program is widely translational and she is currently conducting several ongoing intervention trials involving dietary interventions that support the growth of beneficial gut microbes in infants, children and adults.